vinay1359/Spotipy-MCP-with-dual-mode/readme.md

 ## Supported Features

+Depending on whether the Spotify account is free or premium, the available features differ

 | Feature                     | Description                              | Free Account | Premium Required |
 |----------------------------|------------------------------------------|--------------|------------------|
 | Spotify Authentication     | OAuth login using client credentials     | ✅            | ✅                |